 Timetable: Milwaukee Road - Iron River Sub - Kelso Junction to Iron River

 This was the branch line to Crystal Falls and Iron River, leaving the Ontonagon Branch at Kelso Junction just west of Channing yard.
 Station hours and siding capacity is as of 1938.
-The line had a 3 mile branch into Crystal Falls, as well as mine spurs to the Kimball Mine (1907), Lee Peck Mine (1900), McDonald Mine (1908), Crystal Falls Mine (1900), Great Western Mine (1900), Chicagon Mine (1909), Carpenter Mine (1900), Monongahela Mine (1914), Genesee Mine (1901), Bates Mine (1914), Spies Mine (1917), Virgil Mine (1914), Tully Mine (1914) and the Blue Bell Mine (1915).
+The line had a 3 mile branch to their passenger station in downtown Crystal Falls, as well as mine spurs to the Kimball Mine (1907), Lee Peck Mine (1900), McDonald Mine (1908), Crystal Falls Mine (1900), Great Western Mine (1900), Chicagon Mine (1909), Carpenter Mine (1900), Monongahela Mine (1914), Genesee Mine (1901), Bates Mine (1914), Spies Mine (1917), Virgil Mine (1914), Tully Mine (1914) and the Blue Bell Mine (1915).
 The branch operated until 1969 when it was abandoned.

-Station MP from Kelso Jct Notes
+Station MP from Kelso Jct.
+Notes

 Lee Peck Junction J-Mine Branch 1.8 J